 Charter of the Board

-The Board of Directors (the "Board") of ARC Resources Ltd. ("ARC") is responsible for the stewardship of ARC and its subsidiaries.
+The Board of Directors (the "Board") of ARC Resources Ltd. ("ARC") is responsible for the stewardship of ARC.
 In discharging its responsibility, the Board will exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances and will act honestly and in good faith with a view to the best interests of ARC.
-ARC and the Board place certain expectations on its members with regards to the performance of their duties and their behavior and decorum, some of which are outlined in
+ARC and the Board place certain expectations on its members with regards to the performance of their duties and their behavior and decorum, some of which are outlined below.

 - Members shall endeavor to maintain their status as an independent director and the ability to be objective as to what is in the best interests of ARC.
 Any director who is an independent director and whose circumstances change such that he or she might be considered to be a non-independent director shall promptly advise the Board of the change in circumstances.